 Introduction To

 'Our Narrandera Shire 2034' 2

 A Message From the Mayor 3

 Message From the General Manager 4

 Integrated Planning And Reporting 5

 Principles Of Social Justice?
 7

 Quadruple Bottom Line?
 8

 Narandera Shire Area 9

 Our Shire 10

-Our Population 11
+Our Community Vision 11 12

-Our Community Vision Our Councillors 12 13
+Our Community Vision Our Councillors 13

 Working Together 14

-Council Financial Services 14
+Council Financial Services 15

 Linkages with Other Plans External of Counci 17

 OUR FIVE KEY THEMES 19

 How to Read This Plan 20

-Our Community 21
+Our Community

-Aspirations for Our Community 21
+Aspirations for Our Community 2.

 Actions to Get Us There 21

 Our Environment 22

-Aspirations for Our Environment Actions to Get Us There 22 22
+Aspirations for Our Environment 22

-Actions to Get Os There LL.
+Actions to Get Us There 22

 Our Economy 23

 Aspirations for Our Economy 23

 Actions to Get Us There 23

 Our Infrastructure 24

 Aspirations for Our Infrastructure 24

 Actions to Get Us There 25

-Our Civia Landonskin 00

-Our Civic Leadership Aspirations for Our Civic Leadership 26
+Our Civic Leadership 26

+Aspirations for Our Civic Leadership 26

-Actions to Get Us There 26 27
+Actions to Get Us There 27

-Actions to Get 03 mere 21
+CURRORTING THE ROCUMENT

-SUPPORTING THIS DOCUMENT

-Who Can Assist Us to Get There 28
+SUPPORTING THIS DOCUMENT Who Can Assist Us to Get There 20

-Your Opportunity to Become Involved 31
+Your Opportunity to Become Involved 28 31

 Measuring Progress 32

 Report Card on Past Performance 33

-Supporting Intermetion 25
+Supporting Information 35

+Engagement to Develop This Document 36

+Thank you to the Community 36